alttch/myval/README.md

 ### Overriding data types

-Consider there is a i64-column "time" which contains nanosecond timestamps.
+Consider there is an i64-column "time" which contains nanosecond timestamps.
 Let us override its data type:

 ```rust,ignore
 use myval::{DataType, TimeUnit};